CHIPAsia/chip-for-woocommerce/readme.txt

 * Added   - Add platform value for add_payment_method and process_payment_method_change
 * Added   - Add order note for mentioning token id for easier troubleshooting
 * Added   - Automatically delete invalid token
+* Added   - Ensure empty cart will be prefilled with generic product name
 * Changed - Change Choose an option to Choose your bank based on community feedback
 * Changed - Order note will be stored first before woocommerce order status change